-- (i) Where the expected date of delivery or adoption occurs after, and within four months of, the expiry of the employee's contract(s), the employer shall pay an employee maternity leave per Article 16.08, caregiver leave per Article 16.09, adoption leave per Article 16.10 or supplemental bene-fits pursuant to the ''Supplemental Benefits Plan'' specified in Article 16.03 and subject to relevant Employment Insurance Regulations, up to the maximum of the employee's full entitlement per Articles 16.08, 16.09, or 16.10 based on Appointment Contract(s) held in the previous session, provided that at the date of birth the employee has been offered an appointment, or has applied for and is reasonably expected to be offered an appointment in an academic session commencing within approximately four months after the expiry of the employee's previous contract(s). - (ii) If at the commencement of her next appointment(s), the employee in receipt of benefits per (i) has not used her maximum entitlement in time off or paid portion, she shall be entitled to paid maternity leave and/ or time off up to the portion of unused thirty fifths (i.e. the full entitlements specified in Articles 16.08 and 16.10 less benefits already paid/less weeks since birth), which shall be based on Appointment Contract(s) for that session and shall be taken at the beginning of the session. - (iii) Where the date of delivery or adoption occurs during the period of an appointment the Employer, the supervisor, the Union, and the member shall meet to discuss the potential completion by the member of the appointment in whole or in part, any potential exchange of services, or any other issues related to the fact that the delivery or adoption is expected to occur during the period of the appointment.
+- (i) Where the expected date of delivery or adoption occurs after, and within four months of, the expiry of the employee's contract(s), the employer shall pay an employee maternity leave per Article 16.08, caregiver leave per Article 16.09, adoption leave per Article 16.10 or supplemental benefits pursuant to the ''Supplemental Benefits Plan'' specified in Article 16.03 and subject to relevant Employment Insurance Regulations, up to the maximum of the employee's full entitlement per Articles 16.08, 16.09, or 16.10 based on Appointment Contract(s) held in the previous session, provided that at the date of birth the employee has been offered an appointment, or has applied for and is reasonably expected to be offered an appointment in an academic session commencing within approximately four months after the expiry of the employee's previous contract(s). - (ii) If at the commencement of her next appointment(s), the employee in receipt of benefits per (i) has not used her maximum entitlement in time off or paid portion, she shall be entitled to paid maternity leave and/or time off up to the portion of unused thirty fifths (i.e. the full entitlements specified in Articles 16.08 and 16.10 less benefits already paid/less weeks since birth), which shall be based on Appointment Contract(s) for that session and shall be taken at the beginning of the session. - (iii) Where the date of delivery or adoption occurs during the period of an appointment the Employer, the supervisor, the Union, and the member shall meet to discuss the potential completion by the member of the appointment in whole or in part, any potential exchange of services, or any other issues related to the fact that the delivery or adoption is expected to occur during the period of the appointment.
 If the member does complete the appointment, she shall receive payment in lieu of the paid time off, or if she performs part of the appointment she will receive a pro rata payment.
-Requests to complete the appointment and receive payment in lieu of paid time off shall not be unreasonably denied.
+Requests to complete the appointment and receive payment in lieu of paid time off shall not be unreasonably denied. - 16.20 An employee may request and take a domestic or sexual violence leave where they or their child experiences or is threatened with domestic or sexual violence.
+This leave will be to allow the employee to seek medical attention, counselling, victim and support services, legal assistance or to relocate.
+The employee, if requested to do so, will provide reasonable proof signed by a qualified practitioner.